neobundy/pippaGPT/README.md

    python tts.py
 ```

-Update the following variables in `tts_voice_ids.py` and `settings.py` with the appropriate voice IDs:
+Update the following variables in `settings_private.py` with the appropriate voice IDs:

 ```python
 VOICE_ID_AI = ""